Qedarites: Achaemenid period

 This expansion placed the Qedarites at the head of the important trade network which existed between Gaza on the Mediterranean Sea and Eilat on the Red Sea, as well as in control of the northern end of both the marine and overland branches of commercial traffic of the incense trade route which flowed from South Arabia to Gaza, with Gaza itself being under Qedarite rule; attesting of this important role of the Qedarites in the Arabian trade is an inscription from the South Arabian kingdom of Maʿin, reading 𐩲𐩧𐩨𐩺𐩩 𐩨𐩬 𐩤𐩵𐩧 (ʿrbyt bn qdr, lit. 'an Arabian woman from Qedar'); the resulting control of the frankincense trade by the Qedarite kings further augmented their political and political power, and the expanded influence of the Qedarites in Egypt is reflected in the construction of a shrine to al-Lat, who was the main goddess of the Qedarites, in Pithom, which was itself located on the principal road between the Gulf of Suez and the Nile Delta.
 Thanks to these favourable developments Qedar became a powerful political force in Egypt as well as the whole eastern Mediterranean, able to mint its own coins at Gaza.

 Thanks to the Achaemenid Empire's multinational structure and its policy of tolerance and the end of any independent polities in the Southern Levant, these Arabian groups became integrated into the Persian Empire's economic, administrative, and military systems, with this process also being driven by the development of trade in Arabia as well as the military activities of the Achaemenid kings due to which warriors from all the populations ruled by their empire, including those from the Arab peoples, required their enrollment into the Achaemenid army.
-Thus, in 480 BC, camel-riding Arab units participated in the Achaemenid king Xerxes I's invasion of Greece, under the command of Arsames, son of Darius, along with the Nubian units of the Achaemenid army.
+Thus, in 480 BCE, camel-riding Arab units participated in the Achaemenid king Xerxes I's invasion of Greece, under the command of Arsames, son of Darius, along with the Nubian units of the Achaemenid army.

 Relief of an Arab warrior from the tomb of the Achaemenid king Xerxes I.

 "Gešem the Arabian" an adversary of Nehemiah, was succeeded by his son Qainū, who is known to have offered a silver bowl in dedication to a shrine of the goddess al-ʾIlāt at Pithom; the silver bowl had an Aramaic inscription on it, reading 𐡆𐡉 𐡒𐡉𐡍𐡅 𐡁𐡓 𐡂𐡔𐡌𐡅 𐡌𐡋𐡊 𐡒𐡃𐡓 𐡒𐡓𐡁 𐡋𐡄𐡍𐡀𐡋𐡕 (zy Qynw br Gšmw mlk Qdr qrb l-hnʾlt, lit. 'that which Qainū son of Gešem, king of Qedar, brought-in-offering to han-ʾIlat', with han-ʾIlat being the Aramaic form of the goddess's Arabic name of al-ʾIlāt).